kb0rg/oceanRidersJournal/README.md

 Ocean Rider’s Journal uses a Python controller and a Flask web framework.
 The SQLite database collects information provided by users about their surf sessions, the boards they ride, and the wind and swell conditions at the time of each journal entry.
-Weather data is gathered from the [the magicseaweed API](http://magicseaweed.com/developer/api).
+Weather data is gathered from the (now defunct) magicseaweed API.

 Python, Flask, Jinja2, SQLite, SQLAlchemy, HTML5, CSS, highcharts.js, and
 Bootstrap.
 (Dependencies are listed in requirements.txt)